dbinczyk-developx/Katamarans-KataFall2024/README.md

 ## Architecture style selection

 After selecting [Top 3 characteristics (ADR-007)](ADR/ADR-007-top-3-characteristics.md) we moved on to the architectural style selection.
-Given our criteria, two styles emerged as the good candidates: microkernel and event-driven architectures.
-At that moment we also decided to utlize remaining characteristics to aid us in the decision process, which led us to the event-driven architecture as our target architecture.
+Given our criteria, three styles emerged as the good candidates: microkernel, service-oriented and event-driven architectures.
+At that moment we also decided to utlize remaining characteristics to aid us in the decision process.
+Service-oriented was rejected due to high delivery costs and evolvability issue.
+Microkernel was rejected due to problematic scalability.

+Our consideration led us to the event-driven architecture as our target architecture.

 This decision is described in more detail in [ADR-008](ADR/ADR-008-architecture-style-selection.md), but key benefits are low cost, ease of introducing changes and high performance